Lies-Contact-Large.jpg

 Lies I Tell Myself

-This is a selection of images from a larger collection of facial expressions I've experienced when someone finds out that I'm trans.
-It’s a study of how my own identity has been developed by lies I believe.
-This isn't about documenting the receiving of these expressions but of the relationship between offender and the threatened; these are expressions I've learned to turn back on myself as a collection of internalized transphobia.
-The looks are unintentionally archived in my brain and serve as a reminder of how I may be viewed as my identity evolves.
+This is a collection of facial expressions we’ve experienced when someone finds out that we’re trans.
+It’s a study of how our own identities have been developed by lies we believe.
+This isn't about documenting the receiving of these expressions but of the relationship between offender and the threatened; these are expressions we've learned to turn back on ourselves as a collection of internalized transphobia.
+The looks are unintentionally archived in our brains and serve as a reminder of how we may be viewed as our identities evolve.
 Sometimes the looks are subtle, sometimes they're not.
 They represent skepticism, confusion and disgust.
-There's also the notion that if I’d just let someone look through me, they could see what or rather, who, was once there.
+There's also the notion that if we’d just let someone look through us, they could see what or rather, who, was once there.
 Every look, a subtle shift, a lasting impression.
 These faces aren’t exact replicas.
 They’re based on memory which can also be skewed by emotion and imagination.
-The experiences of these expressions were real, but it’s the retelling of the stories over and over again that has shaped my belief system.
+The experiences of these expressions were real, but it’s the retelling of the stories over and over again that has shaped our belief systems.
 A belief system that is fabricated by memory, sometimes specific and sometimes generalized.
-This exploration has brought to light the idea that I’ve been mimicking the behavior I’ve experienced from others by turning these looks back on myself.
+Once a self-portrait project, this exploration has brought to light the idea that I’ve been mimicking the behavior I’ve experienced from others by turning these looks back on myself.
 This forms a mirrored false narrative about my place in the world.
+While we all grow from different circumstances, the experience is shared.